LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>7</sup> He spake unto them in the cloudy pillar: they kept his testimonies, and the ordinance [that] he gave them.
 <sup>8</sup> Thou answeredst them, O LORD our God: thou wast a God that forgavest them, though thou tookest vengeance of their inventions.
 <sup>9</sup> Exalt the LORD our God, and worship at his holy hill; for the LORD our God [is] holy.

 ## Chapter 100

+> _A Psalm of praise._

-<sup>1</sup> «A Psalm of praise.» Make a joyful noise unto the LORD, all ye lands.
+<sup>1</sup> Make a joyful noise unto the LORD, all ye lands.
 <sup>2</sup> Serve the LORD with gladness: come before his presence with singing.
 <sup>3</sup> Know ye that the LORD he [is] God: [it is] he [that] hath made us, and not we ourselves; [we are] his people, and the sheep of his pasture.
 <sup>4</sup> Enter into his gates with thanksgiving, [and] into his courts with praise: be thankful unto him, [and] bless his name.
 <sup>5</sup> For the LORD [is] good; his mercy [is] everlasting; and his truth [endureth] to all generations.

 ## Chapter 101

+> _A Psalm of David._

-<sup>1</sup> «A Psalm of David.» I will sing of mercy and judgment: unto thee, O LORD, will I sing.
+<sup>1</sup> I will sing of mercy and judgment: unto thee, O LORD, will I sing.
 <sup>2</sup> I will behave myself wisely in a perfect way.
 O when wilt thou come unto me?
 I will walk within my house with a perfect heart.
 <sup>3</sup> I will set no wicked thing before mine eyes: I hate the work of them that turn aside; [it] shall not cleave to me.
 <sup>4</sup> A froward heart shall depart from me: I will not know a wicked [person].
-<sup>5</sup> Whoso privily slandereth (8675) his neighbour, him will I cut off: him that hath an high look and a proud heart will not I suffer.
+<sup>5</sup> Whoso privily slandereth his neighbour, him will I cut off: him that hath an high look and a proud heart will not I suffer.
 <sup>6</sup> Mine eyes [shall be] upon the faithful of the land, that they may dwell with me: he that walketh in a perfect way, he shall serve me.
 <sup>7</sup> He that worketh deceit shall not dwell within my house: he that telleth lies shall not tarry in my sight.
 <sup>8</sup> I will early destroy all the wicked of the land; that I may cut off all wicked doers from the city of the LORD.

 ## Chapter 102

-<sup>1</sup> «A Prayer of the afflicted, when he is overwhelmed, and poureth out his complaint before the LORD.» Hear my prayer, O LORD, and let my cry come unto thee.
+> _A Prayer of the afflicted, when he is overwhelmed, and poureth out his complaint before the LORD._

+<sup>1</sup> Hear my prayer, O LORD, and let my cry come unto thee.
 <sup>2</sup> Hide not thy face from me in the day [when] I am in trouble; incline thine ear unto me: in the day [when] I call answer me speedily.
 <sup>3</sup> For my days are consumed like smoke, and my bones are burned as an hearth.
 <sup>4</sup> My heart is smitten, and withered like grass; so that I forget to eat my bread.